OH MY GILLY GOLLY GOSH!!! A and D REACHED WHAT’S HOT #1!!! THANK YOU, ALL!!!

 I sighed as I climbed out of bed and went by the window.
 I searched Aaron in his bedroom but I didn’t see him.

 Huh.
-I guess it’s really different now.
+I guess it was really different now.

 I turned around, rubbing my eyes.
 I was still scowling from that stupid racket.
 But then I jumped in shock when I saw a guy standing in my doorway.
 He didn’t even bother to knock.
 I rolled my eyes at him.